-All of these are beginning questions for direction; if you find yourself interested in the process, investigate one of the books on the reference list at the end of this section (see p.
-302).
+All of these are beginning questions for direction; if you find yourself interested in the process, investigate one of the books on the reference list at the end of this section (see page 312).

 - 6. Does your staging emphasize the play's theme?
 How will you use costume and setting, music and visual effects, movements, speech and silence, to bring out the theme which you've identified in the play? - 7.
 How have other directors interpreted this play?
 Watch several staged productions of the play, live or on film.
 This, obviously, will be limited to productions from the last fifty or sixty years, but even this should give you some idea of how these plays have been presented.
 Do they emphasize the same theme, or shift it from production to production?
 If you can, watch two different stagings fairly far apart in time.
 How are the productions different in costumes, in staging, in style of dialogue, in emphasis?
-(A list of plays available in video format follows on p.
-303.)
+(A list of plays available to watch follows on pages 313-16.)